 Planning and organisation

 We follow the Letters and Sounds principles and practice of high quality phonics.
-Resources and planning can be found on the Teacher Drive under Letters and Sounds.
 We follow a consistent approach in every class including lesson structure and seating plan.
 There are six phases within Letters and Sounds which run from Nursery to Year Two.
-There is time scale guidance in the Letters and Sounds document.

 Daily sessions of approximately half an hour take place within EYFS and KS1.
-Children are placed into groups which meet their needs.
+Children are placed into groups (maximum two groups within the class) which meet their needs.
 Groups are reviewed regularly to ensure that children are being challenged and gaps in learning are targeted.